-The Joint Committee, whose approval is necessary for certain important transactions of Fresenius SE & Co.
-KGaA and for certain legal activities between the Company and the Else Kröner-Fresenius foundation, did not meet in 2016 because no transactions were effected that required the Joint Committee's approval.
+The Joint Committee is responsible for approving certain important transactions of Fresenius SE & Co.
+KGaA and certain legal transactions between the Company and the Else Kröner-Fresenius Foundation.
+In 2017, there were no transactions conducted that required its approval.
+For this reason, it did not meet in 2017.